clojure-grimoire/grimoire/resources/1.4.0/clojure.repl/find-doc/docstring.md

-Prints documentation for any var whose documentation or namecontains a match for re-string-or-pattern
+Prints documentation for any var whose documentation or name contains a match for re-string-or-pattern